Friday, February 08, 2019

 Angry aliens, again?

-Unlike other home conversions, the ST game makes convenient use of its tank mouse for perfect and precise control.
+Unlike other home conversions, the ST makes convenient use of its tank mouse for perfect and precise control.
 Both mouse buttons are used to fire a limited supply of ammo - the left button fires from the left base and, well, I'm sure you've guessed what the right button does?
 The controls are simple and genius.

 Okay, it's time to view some apocalyptic screenshots of doom...